 But … if it doesn’t go away, then you should see a doctor, as there are multiple possible causes.

 An ulcer, scar tissue from chronic acid reflux, a hernia, and very rarely – esophageal cancer – can be a cause.

-If any of these are causes, the situation will not go away and, in fact, will get worse (e.g., difficulty eating/swallowing, regurgitation of food, chest pain without eating, nausea, vomiting blood).
+If esophageal cancer is the cause, the situation will not go away and, in fact, will get worse (e.g., difficulty eating/swallowing, regurgitation of food, chest pain without eating, nausea, possibly vomiting blood).

 Dr. Gingold attributes his success to the extra time he spends with his patients.
 His areas of expertise include reflux disease, Barrett’s esophagus, capsule endoscopy, chronic liver disease and inflammatory bowel disease.